Article Collection

 Introduction

-When programming, writing system configurations, or even editing word documents, we want to be able to move back and forth between previous revisions, compare changes, tag certain versions, and so on.
-Similarly, we want to keep additional metadata that tells us when, why, and what was changed, and who made the changes.
+When programming, writing system configurations, or even editing word documents, we want to be able to move back and forth between revisions, compare changes, save certain versions, and so on.
+Similarly, we often want to keep additional metadata that tells us when, why, and what was changed, and who made the changes.

-Detailed tracking of changes in code over time has been a common need and practice since the early days of computing.
+Detailed tracking of changes in source code has been a common need and practice since the early days of computing.
 One of the first tools for this purpose, called the Source Code Control System (SCCS), was developed in 1972 by the early developers working on Unix.

-Using a version control system for files typically provides the following benefits, listed in no particular order:
+Using a version control system typically provides the following benefits, listed in no particular order:

-In this article we are going to briefly mention all tools that were historically used for this purpose – SCCS, RCS, CVS, Subversion, BitKeeper, and finally Git, which is standard today.
+In this article we are going to describe the evolution of tools that were historically used for this purpose – SCCS, RCS, CVS, Subversion, BitKeeper, and finally Git.

 Brief Historical Overview